gozeloglu/Treasure-Hunters/README.md

 # Treasure Hunter

- This project has been implemented in `C` language in Data Structures lecture.
+- This project has been implemented in `C` language in Data Structures lecture.

+- I used **2D arrays** in my algorithm.

 ## RUN